cfurrow/google-calendar-cli/README.md

 ## Privacy and Security

 For detailed information about data handling, privacy practices, and security measures, please refer to the [Privacy Policy](PRIVACY.md).

+## Terms of Service

+For information about the terms governing this repository and any future applications, please refer to the [Terms of Service](TERMS.md).

 ## Contact